Griner gets warm welcome in first home game

 “It just took me back to being on the plane (home),” Griner said.
 “It felt really great.
 A crazy moment.”

-Griner scored on a three-point play to pull Phoenix within 69-67 with just under two minutes left, but it was hers and the Mercury’s last gasp.
+Griner scored on a three-point play to pull Phoenix within 69-67 with just under two minutes left, but it was the Mercury’s last gasp.

 Phoenix had a couple of sloppy turnovers, Chicago’s Dana Evans scored on a running bank shot and the Sky held on for the win.

-Griner ended her home debut by hugging Sky players and Wade again before heading to the baseline to hug her wife Cherelle.
+Griner ended her home debut by hugging Sky players and Wade again before heading to the baseline to hug and kiss her wife Cherelle.

 A loss in the short term, a win in the long one.